-Annual training for staff and governors is provided by either the DPO or Head Teacher/Data Protection Lead.
+Annual training for staff and governors is provided by either the DPO or Head Teacher/Data Protection Lead or via an e-learning training platform.
 In addition to this, regular reminders to staff on the content and expectations of this policy and the procedures to follow to safeguard personal data is carried out.